mraible/mongock-docs/site/v5/testing/testing.md

 Mongock provides some util classes to make this pretty easy.
 In summary you need to create your test class extending `MongockSpringbootJUnit5IntegrationTestBase`, which provides the following
 - **BeforeEach method(automatically called):** Resets mongock to allow re-utilization(not recommended in production) and build the runner
 - **AfterEach method(automatically called):** Cleans both Mongock repositories(lock and migration)
-- **Dependency onjections:** It ensures the required dependencies(Mongock builder, connectionDriver, etc.) are injected
+- **Dependency injections:** It ensures the required dependencies(Mongock builder, connectionDriver, etc.) are injected
 - **executeMongock() method:** To perform the Mongock migration
 - **@TestPropertySource(properties = {"mongock.runner-type=NONE"}):** To prevent Mongock from injecting(and automatically execute) the Mongock runner bean.
 This is important as it won't allow multiple execution otherwise.